w3f/polkadot-wiki/docs/learn/learn-vault-guides.md

 ### Modify `config` File

-Alternatively, you can add the chain specification and the metadata QR code fountain in a metadata portal.
+Alternatively, you can add the chain specification QR code and the metadata QR code fountain in a metadata portal.
 Briefly, fork the
 [Parity's Metadata Portal GitHub repository](https://github.com/paritytech/metadata-portal).
 You can modify the following fields of the `config.toml` file:

 - `name`: your name / institution
 - `public_key`: the public key of the account you use to sign the chain spec and the metadata.
-- then at the bottom of the file add the following information:
+- At the bottom of the file add the following information:

 ```
 [[chains]]